openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

     system = forcefield.createSystem(topology, soluteDielectric=1.0, solventDielectric=80.0)

-If they are not specified, the solute and solvent dielectrics default to 1.0 and 78.5, respectively.
+If they are not specified, the solute and solvent dielectric constants default to 1.0 and 78.5, respectively.

 You also can model the effect of a non-zero salt concentration by specifying the